Striking Off a Limited Company: A Guide

 Dissolving a company, also known as striking off, can be a simple, cost-effective way to close down a solvent company with no assets.
 Dissolving a company allows the directors to retain full control of the business throughout the process and, although creditors must be repaid before the closure, there is no requirement to hold a formal creditors’ meeting.

 This article will explain company dissolution in detail, covering all the key points if this is something you’re considering for your limited company.

-What does Striking Off a Company mean?
+What does Striking Off Mean For a Company?

 Dissolving a company is the process of removing the details of your limited company from the Companies House register.
 Once the company name is removed from the register, it no longer exists.

 Importantly, only companies that are solvent can be dissolved.
 If there are any debts then they must be paid in full before the company can be struck off.
 Any company that is undergoing an insolvency procedure has been threatened with liquidation or has a creditor agreement such as a Company Voluntary Arrangement cannot be struck off.

 Why Would a Company be Struck off or Dissolved?

 There are a number of different reasons why a business owner might voluntarily decide to bring their company to an end.
 Here are a few common examples: